Butterfly Weed Milkweed

-Butterflies are very attracted to asclepias, hence the common name.
+Butterflies are very attracted to Asclepias, hence the common name.
 A vigorous, hardy, and rugged grower, plants are about two feet tall and can become invasive.
-The spiky leafed stem carries large bracts of dozens of red buds which turn orange as they open.
-It prefers full sun and a well-drained soil.
-An interesting and long lasting cut flower, the seed pod can also be useful as an everlasting.
+The spiky leafed stem carries large bracts of dozens of red buds that turn orange as they open.
+It prefers full sun and well-drained soil.
+An interesting and long-lasting cut flower, the seed pod can also be useful as an everlasting.
 Also known as Pleurisy root.
-40 seeds

-Starting Indoors/Outdoors: Start indoors 8-10 weeks before last frost.
-Cold treat seed by sowing into moist soil or paper towel, wrap in a clear plastic bag and place in refrigerator for 2-3 weeks; then provide 65-75 degree soil temperatures until germination.
+Starting Indoors: Start indoors 8-10 weeks before the last frost.
+Cold treat seed by sowing into moist soil or paper towel, wrap in a clear plastic bag, and place in the refrigerator for 2-3 weeks.
+Provide 65-75ºF soil temperatures until germination.
 Transplant new seedlings into individual biodegradable peat/cow pots/paper pots.
 This helps reduces root damage when transplanting.
 Transplant around the last frost date,12-18” apart.

 Approximate days to flower from seed: Blooms in the second year.
-May bloom the first season when started early indoors, mid to late summer
+May bloom the first season when started early indoors, mid to late summer thereafter.

-Uses: Wildflower and cottage gardens, cut flower, deer resistant, attracts butterflies and beneficials
+Uses: Wildflower and cottage gardens, cut flowers, deer resistant, low maintenance, attracts butterflies and beneficials